 Hedera Hashgraph is a public distributed ledger network that can support the next generation of internet applications.
 It is differentiated from other DLT platforms on its scalability, security, and stability.
-It provides a core set of services, including cryptocurrency transfer, smart contract execution, and file service.
+It provides a core set of services, including consensus service, cryptocurrency, files service, and smart contracts.
 HBAR is the protocol coin used to transfer value and consume services on the Hedera network.

 Articles in this section